silva-shih/open-journalism/README.md

 Set that token to your terminal's environment as the `GITHUB_API_TOKEN` variable.
 This can be done with a `.env` file or another environment management tool.

 Reset the downloaded data folder.
+Only do this if you want to wipe everything.
+A full download will take a while.

 ```bash
 make clean